top of page

 Reading, however, is different.

 Reading is a relatively recent cultural invention.
 Because of this, the human brain did not evolve specifically for reading.
 Instead, it must repurpose existing neural systems to support written language.
+Neuroscientists refer to this process as neural recycling.
+The brain adapts networks originally designed for visual recognition and spoken language so they can work together to process written words (Dehaene, 2009).

 Learning to read requires coordination among three key systems.